Notavatarkorra/notavatarkorra.github.io/launch business.md

 who you serve what you offer and what makes you different and what do you promise

-build your own websit with google?
+build your own websit with google? create free business profile on google? consideration can they find answers? evauluate brand, gather info